What is ORCID?

 Why get an ORCID iD?

-You will get credit for your work and others will find it easier to find your research.
+You will get credit for your work and others will easily find your research (no matter how many people have your same or similar name).

-An ORCID iD will move with you across institutions, ensuring continuity of identity across your academic career.
+An ORCID iD will move with you across institutions, ensuring continuity of identity across your career and beyond.

 ORCID is a community-driven project, open to all researchers in any discipline and at any career stage.